PilzDE/pilz_robots/prbt_hardware_support/README.md

 The DIN EN ISO 10218-1 support is WORK IN PROGRESS!!!

 ## Needed/supported hardware
-In order for the safety features to work, one needs certain hardware components supporting certain safety feature.
+In order for the safety features to work, one needs special hardware components supporting special safety feature.
 Currently, we test all our features against the following hardware setup:
 - Robot: Manipulator module PRBT
 - Safety controller: PSS 4000 (with special PSS 4000 program)
-- Electronic selector switch (for operation mode): PITmode
+- Operating mode selector switch: PITmode
 - Enabling switch: PITenable
 - Pushbutton unit (with emergency stop): PITgatebox